tikei/CarND-Term1-P2/project_writeup.md

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?

-At first I used an simple one Convolutional layer architecture, Max Pooling and two fully connected layers feeding into a Softmax output layer.
+At first I used a more simple one Convolutional layer architecture, Max Pooling and two fully connected layers feeding into a Softmax output layer.
 It was loosely based on LeNet-5.

 * What were some problems with the initial architecture?

-The architecture was performing surprisingly well, given its lack of depth, however the Validation accuracy remained in the high 80's.
+The architecture was performing surprisingly well, given its lack of depth, however the Validation accuracy remained in the high 80's and it was badly overfitting.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.